top of page

 Help Keep This Page Accurate:

 If you spot an outdated link or know of a helpful resource that should be added, please let us know!
-We’re always looking to improve this guide.
+We encourage you to verify all non-profit organizations mentioned in this guide, and any you suggest, on reputable charity assessment sites like Charity Navigator or GuideStar (now part of Candid).
+Your input helps ensure the highest quality and trustworthiness of this guide.

-Disclaimer: Curry Forest is not affiliated with or endorsing any of the organizations listed above.
-These resources are shared for informational purposes only.
-For the most current and accurate details, please visit the organizations directly.
-Curry Forest is not responsible for any service changes, availability, or outcomes.
+Disclaimer: Please note that Curry Forest is not affiliated with or endorsing any of the organizations listed on this page.
+These resources are provided for informational purposes and as helpful starting points only.
+For the most current and accurate details, including service availability and any changes, please visit the organizations directly.
+Curry Forest is not responsible for any outcomes, service changes, or the accuracy of the information provided by these external resources.

 Like what you’re reading?
 Subscribe to hear from us now and then with thoughtful ideas.